Slip (ceramics): Decoration and protection

 Slipware is pottery decorated by slip placed onto a wet or leather-hard clay body surface by dipping, painting or splashing.
-Some slips will also give a moderate degree of the hardening effect, and decreased permeability, that a ceramic glaze would give.
+Some slips will also give decreased permeability, though not as much as a ceramic glaze would give.
 Often only pottery where the slip creates patterns or images will be described as slipware, as opposed to the many types where a plain slip is applied to the whole body, for example most fine wares in Ancient Roman pottery, such as African red slip ware (note: "slip ware" not "slipware").
 Decorative slips may be a different colour than the underlying clay body or offer other decorative qualities such as a shiny surface.

 Selectively applying layers of colored slips can create the effect of a painted ceramic, such as in the black-figure or red-figure pottery styles of Ancient Greek pottery.
 Slip decoration is an ancient technique in Chinese pottery also, used to cover whole vessels over 4,000 years ago.
 Principal techniques include slip-painting, where the slip is treated like paint and used to create a design with brushes or other implements, and slip-trailing, where the slip, usually rather thick, is dripped onto the body.
 Slip-trailed wares, especially if Early Modern English, are called slipware.

 Chinese pottery also used techniques where patterns, images or calligraphy were created as part-dried slip was cut away to reveal a lower layer of slip or the main clay body in a contrasting colour.
 The latter of these is called the "cut-glaze" technique.

 Slipware may be carved or burnished to change the surface appearance of the ware.
 Specialized slip recipes may be applied to biscuit ware and then refired.

 Barbotine (another French word for slip) covers different techniques in English, but in the sense used of late 19th-century art pottery is a technique for painting wares in polychrome slips to make painting-like images on pottery.